ndiayesamba1996/restyled.io/Configuration-Reference.md

 - `enabled`: If `false`, Restyled will do nothing
 - `auto`: If `true`, Restyled will not open a new Pull Request, it will commit the style fixes directly to your original Pull Request (does not apply to Forks)
 - `remote_files`: any files to download into the project directory before restyling, see below
+- `pull_requests`: whether to open Restyle PRs, disable if statuses are enough
 - `comments`: whether to leave comments on Pull Requests, disable if PR statuses are enough
 - `statuses`: whether to send Pull Request statuses in addition to leaving comments, see below
 - `request_review`: specify if and from whom to request review on the Retyle PRs